QUEENS LAKE COMMUNITY ASSOCIATION

 Want to stay up to date on the latest Rehabilitation updates?

-Check out the NPS website here: https://www.nps.gov/colo/planyourvisit/colo-parkway-rehab.htm
+Check out the NPS website for more information about how the Parkway Project impacts Queens Lake can be found here: https://www.nps.gov/colo/planyourvisit/colo-parkway-rehab.htm

 On May 5, 1862, near where I64 and Rte199 intersect, the Civil War Battle of Williamsburg was fought.
 The Union Army won that battle and, ultimately, the Union was preserved.
 Today, 159 years later, there is another battle going on for the same piece of land.
 Losing the battle for the land this time will result in a massive loss for the entire community, state, and nation.
 At a time when our county is riven with divisive issues that separate citizens and threaten even more divisiveness, this 250-acre tract of land (the Egger Tract) offers a means by which to pull back together disparate groups within the local, state, and national communities.
 But first a little history . . .